Using a demon to determine the temperature and the chemical potential

 Algorithm

-1. Set up an initial microstate of the system with the desired energy E and number of particles N. The N particles are randomly placed on the phase space lattice with no more than one particle on a lattice site.
-Initially the demon energy and particle number is set to zero (for convenience).
+1. Set up an initial microstate of the system with the desired energy E and number of particles N. The N particles are randomly placed on the phase space lattice with no more than one particle on a lattice site (in phase space).
+The initial demon energy and particle number is set to zero for convenience.

 Note that the total energy of the demon plus the system is fixed, and the total number of particles is fixed.
 The demon is a facilitator and allows the system's energy and particle number to change by exchanging particles.
 We could consider a separate Monte Carlo move to move a particle from one phase space lattice site to another, but this move is equivalent to removing and adding a particle in two steps and thus is not necessary.